500. Song—Craigieburn Wood (Second Version)

 Email Poem |

-Analysis and Comments on 500.
+Comments, Analysis, and Meaning on 500.
 Song—Craigieburn Wood (Second Version)

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 500.
 Song—Craigieburn Wood (Second Version) here.